littlefish-foundation/the-vault/B. Project Catalyst/Fund 9/Proposals/Redefining Earning/Redefining Earning - Impact.md

 **Who will benefit?**

 The beneficiary of our work is all users of the Littlefish Foundation platform, starting with the builders of LFF, and expanding into the Catalyst community.
 All users of Actions will benefit from a reward sharing mechanism that is tested and true.
-They will enjoy the benefit of liberating earning relationships, allowing them to freely explore their interests while [[The Littlefish Way#It Starts within the Individual|searching for their Ikigai]].
+They will enjoy the benefit of liberating earning relationships, allowing them to freely explore their interests while [[3- The Littlefish Way#It Starts within the Individual|searching for their Ikigai]].